-How do I know if I should make an appointment or come in during walk-in hours for my questions and concerns?
+How do I know if I should make an appointment for my questions and concerns?

 Are you living in another county and looking for your county Veteran Services Office?